 - You also get a relatively higher price tag than the MicroATX motherboard.
 A factor that keeps it out of reach for most gamers.

 The ATX abbreviation stands for Advanced Technology Extended design.
 This motherboard replaced is predecessor that had the Baby AT design.
 The model allows for full-length expansions in all sockets by rotating and completely changing the earlier CPU and memory angles.

 Is the Micro ATX really worth it?

 Yes, the Micro ATX is smaller version of the ATX.
 It has excellent performance and ma much lower price.
 It is especially suitable when you are looking for a motherboard that can suit your personal needs as opposed to business.
 If you choose to invest in an ATX, only do so when you require all additional PCIe slots.

-Is it possible to substitute the micro ATX with the ATX motherboard?
+Is it possible to substitute the micro ATX motherboards with the ATX motherboards?

 Yes, it is very possible to substitute the ATX motherboard with the MicroATX.
 Both motherboards run on similar components and are easily interchangeable.
 The MicroATX has a smaller size than the ATX motherboard, a feature that makes it possible to operate both motherboards without changing your computer case.